Nellie McKay: 2007–present

 McKay's third full-length studio release debuted on 25 September 2007.
-With both her previous albums lasting over 60 minutes and spanning two discs each, Obligatory Villagers, with only nine tracks (ten if purchased from iTunes), totaling 30 minutes was her shortest release to date.
+With both her previous albums lasting over 60 minutes and spanning two discs each, Obligatory Villagers, with only nine tracks (ten if purchased from the iTunes Store) totaling 30 minutes, was her shortest release to date.

 On October 13, 2009 she released her fourth studio album, Normal as Blueberry Pie – A Tribute to Doris Day on Verve Records.
 The album contains twelve covers of songs made famous by Day, as well as one original tune.
 Barnes & Noble featured an exclusive edition, packaged with the bonus track "I Want To Be Happy". iTunes also featured an exclusive edition with a different bonus track, "I'll Never Smile Again".

 On September 28, 2010 McKay and Verve Records released her fifth album, Home Sweet Mobile Home, with original tracks.
 It was produced by McKay and her mother, Robin Pappas, with artistic input from David Byrne.

 In 2013, McKay appeared in the Off-Broadway revue show Old Hats.

 On March 24, 2015 McKay released her sixth album, My Weekly Reader, a covers album of songs from the 1960s.
 Songs include Moby Grape's "Murder in My Heart for the Judge", The Small Faces' "Itchycoo Park", the Steve Miller Band's "Quicksilver Girl", Frank Zappa's "Hungry Freaks, Daddy", The Beatles' "If I Fell", The Cyrkle's "Red Rubber Ball", and Herman's Hermits' "Mrs. Brown, You've Got a Lovely Daughter".

 On February 1, 2017, McKay joined Laurie Anderson, Joan Osborne, Suzanne Vega and the Brooklyn Philharmonic Orchestra for Four Scored, a single performance of reworked songs at the Brooklyn Academy of Music.

 McKay, along with violinist Philippe Quint, starred in and contributed music to the independent film Downtown Express, directed by David Grubin.

-Her musical show "I Want to Live!" is based on the life of murderer Barbara Graham, who also inspired a 1958 film with the same title.
+Her musical show I Want to Live! is based on the life of murderer Barbara Graham, who also inspired a 1958 film with the same title.